dlgrech/ksol/README.md

 ## Structure

-The repository is structured into 3 high-level gradle modules:
+The repository is structured into 4 high-level gradle modules:

 - `lib`: Provides the core functionality of the library.
 The `SolanaApi` interface provides all the high-level functionality of the JSON RPC.
+- `solpay`: High-level library for working with SolPay urls
 - `cli`: A Kotlin command line app for using the functionality of the core library.
 This could be used as a (pointless) replacement for the standard [Solana CLI tools](https://docs.solana.com/cli)
-- `android`: (Coming soon) Non-custodial Android app using the library to generate wallets/send transactions
+- `android`: Non-custodial Android app using the library to generate wallets/send transactions

 ## How to use